-Table 11.1 sets out the key aspects of national legislation relevant to terms and conditions of employment (e.g., wages, deductions, benefits, etc.) in Jamaica and United States of America and their relevance to ESS2.
+Table 11.1 sets out the key aspects of national legislation relevant to terms and conditions of employment (e.g., wages, deductions, benefits, etc.) in Jamaica and their relevance to ESS2.
 A community health and safety plan has also been developed for the project and will be implemented.

-Law Relevance to ESS2 Law Jamaica Disabilities Act (2014) Provides for employment of and non-discrimination against persons with disabilities.
-Trade Unions Act (1919; amended) Provides legal recognition for trade unions and establishes the right of collective bargaining.
-Labour Relations and Industrial Disputes Act (1975; amended) Regulates relations between employers and workers, including procedures for settlement of industrial disputes.
+Law Relevance to ESS2 Jamaica Disabilities Act (2014) Provides for employment of and non-discrimination against persons with disabilities.
+Trade Unions Act (1919; amended) Provides legal recognition for trade unions and establishes the right to collective bargaining.
+Labour Relations and Industrial Disputes Act (1975; amended) Regulates relations between employers and workers, including procedures for the settlement of industrial disputes.
 Minimum Wage Act (1938; amended) Provides for the protection of workers in relation to the payment of wages.
-Employment (Termination and Redundancy Payment) Act (1974) Provides for a separation payment whenever an employee is made redundant or their employment is terminated.
+Employment (Termination and Redundancy Payment) Act (1974) Provides for a separation payment whenever an employee is made redundant, or their employment is terminated.
 Holiday with Pay Act (1974) Establishes the right to paid annual vacation.
 Jamaica (Constitution) Order in Council Act (1962; amended) Confers protection from discrimination on the grounds of race, etc. Employment (Equal Pay for Men and Women) Act (1975) Prohibits discrimination on grounds of sex in respect of remuneration and other terms and conditions of employment.
 Maternity Leave Act (1979) Prevents some forms of discrimination against pregnant women and entitles pregnant women to 12 weeks of maternity leave.
 Child Care and Protection Act, (2004) Prohibits the employment of children under the age of 13, restricts employment of children under the age of 15 to light work, and prohibits the employment of young people under the age of 18 in hazardous work.

 Factories Act (1943; amended) Provides for regulation of occupational health and safety in certain settings, including building operations and engineering construction.
 Factories Act (1955) Provides for health, safety, welfare and special protective measures in certain workplace settings.
-United States of America The Fair Labor Standards Act (1938) Establishes minimum wage, overtime pay, recordkeeping, and youth employment standards affecting employees in the private sector.
-Among other provisions, the act requires employers to pay non-exempt employees at least the federal minimum wage, restricts the hours that children under the age of 16 can work and forbids the employment of children under the age of 18 in certain dangerous jobs.
-The Family and Medical Leave Act (1993) Requires employers of 50 or more employees to give up to 12 weeks of unpaid, job-protected leave to eligible